 3. Fitbit Blaze Smart Fitness Watch

-This Fitbit watch keeps track of your daily activities, including total active minutes, floors climbed, distance covered, and calories burned.
-The heart rate monitor watch also provides wrist-based heart rate monitoring without cumbersome chest straps.
-Other features include simplified heart rate zones so you can watch your exercise intensity during workouts and multi-sport tracking that covers biking, cardio, and more.
-A slimmer version, Fitbit Alta Fitness Tracker, is also available.
+This Fitbit watch keeps track of your daily activities, including total active minutes, floors climbed, distance covered and calories burned.
+The heart rate monitor watch also provides wrist-based heart rate monitoring without a cumbersome chest strap.
+Other features include simplified heart rate zones so you can watch your exercise intensity during workouts and multi-sport tracking that covers biking, cardio and more.

 - Tracks daily activities

 - Have to remove watch face to charge

 - No GPS

 4. Fitbit Charge 2 Heart Rate + Fitness Wristband

 Track your fitness and overall well-being with this heart rate monitor.
 The OLED screen is easily visible and allows you to view calls, texts, and calendar notifications.
 The unit also uses simplified heart rate zones, including cardio and fat burn, to monitor your progress.
 Continuous wrist-based heart rate tracking lets you know how many calories you’ve burned throughout the day.
 Other highlights include interchangeable bands to suit your personality, guided breathing sessions based on your heart rate, and a personalized cardio fitness score.